LearnOnDemandSystems/docs/lod/lod-api/lod-api-update-class.md

 |Success|Boolean|No|

 ## Example Usage
-Imagine… Your organization has a key of 1234567890.
-An existing class must be updated with the following data:
+Imagine… An existing class must be updated with the following data:

 - ID (in your system): 4449999
 - Name: “Another Sample Class”